1.2.16PROVISIONS AND CONTINGENCIES

 Impairment of Financial Assets

-For trade receivables the Company applies simplified approach which requires expected lifetime losses to be recognized from initial recognition of the receivables at every reporting date the existing trade receivables are reviewed and accordingly required credit loss is recognized in books.
+For trade receivables the Company applies a simplified approach which requires expected lifetime losses to be recognised from initial recognition of the receivables at every reporting date the existing trade receivables are reviewed and accordingly the required credit loss is recognised in books.

 Financial Liabilities